Zynh0722/dungeon-world/src/pages/classes/paladin.md

 Your base damage is d10.
 ## Starting Moves

-You are human, so you get this move.
+**You are human, so you get this move.**
 ### Human

-When you pray for guidance, even for a moment, and ask, “What here is evil?” the GM will tell you, honestly.
+When you **pray for guidance, even for a moment, and ask, “What here is evil?”** the GM will tell you, honestly.

-You start with these moves:
+**You start with these moves:**
 ### Lay on Hands (Cha)

-When you touch someone, skin to skin, and pray for their well-being , roll+CHA. • On a 10+ you heal 1d8 damage or remove one disease. • On a 7–9, they are healed, but the damage or disease is transferred to you.
+When you **touch someone, skin to skin, and pray for their well-being** , roll+CHA. • On a 10+ you heal 1d8 damage or remove one disease. • On a 7–9, they are healed, but the damage or disease is transferred to you.
 ### Armored

 You ignore the clumsy tag on armor you wear.
 ### I Am the Law

-When you give an NPC an order based on your divine authority, roll+CHA. • On a 7+, they choose one:
+When you **give an NPC an order based on your divine authority**, roll+CHA. • On a 7+, they choose one:

 - Do what you say
 - Back away cautiously, then flee